Interview of Students

 Experiencing the Joy of Working On-Site with Music I Love.

-I work for a company that provides sound effects for commercials and movies.
-My job is to create all sounds other than the spoken lines and music.
-It is fun in that all “sounds” that I experience in everyday life relate directly to my work.
-I had always been aware of the high standard of Japanese movies, and there were many colleges where you could learn about movie sound effects, which is why I decided to study in Japan.
-I am really glad that I was able to learn about all three types of jobs related to sound at TOHO GAKUEN, namely MA, PA and recording.
-While looking for work, the supervisors at the International Students Support Office gave me all kinds of advice, which I found really encouraging.
-I am only an assistant at the moment, but in the future I want to become a sound designer.
+I work in a company that produces sound effects for commercials and movies.
+Sound effects are all of the sounds other than actors' lines and music.
+It’s an interesting job, because the experiences you have with sounds in everyday life tie directly into your work.
+I’ve always found the level of Japanese films to be very high, and there are many schools in Japan where you can study video sound effects, so I decided to study in Japan.
+I am very happy that at TOHO GAKUEN I was able to engage in comprehensive study of three different sound-related job types: MA, PA, and recording.
+When I was looking for work the teachers in the International Students Support Center provided me with a great deal of advice, which was very encouraging.
+I’m still an assistant, but in the future I want to become a film audio designer.